ringa-js/ringa/docs/docs/model.md

     ...

-    // Assume that tree is a deeplyl nested tree of TextModel objects
+    // Assume that tree is a deeply nested tree of TextModel objects

     tree.index(true);